 Now we are going to focus on one of the most important relationships we have: the relationship with our parents.
 I know you all love your parents very much, and they love you, too!
+But do you ever disagree with

-But do you ever disagree with your parents?
+6 parents.
+Tknow you all love your parents very much, and they love you, too: But do you ever alsagree with your parents?
 Do they ever say "no" when you ask them for something, or when you ask whether you can do something?